 The Legend of Cora

 Legend holds that a mystifying mermaid named Cora has lived in the seas of the Golden Isles for centuries.
 This beautiful creature has rarely been seen by anyone.
 With sun-kissed skin and hair that shines those who do catch a glimpse will never forget her splendor.
 Although her outwardly appearance is magnificent, her true beauty lies within.
-Cora is the protect of the island's loggerhead turtles.
+Cora is the protector of the island's loggerhead turtles.
 She gently guides them with a sweet humming sound to and from the shoreline.
 She then leads them out to sea, protecting them from any harm that may come their way.
+Because of Cora's careful guidance and protection, the island's endangered loggerhead hatchlings are able to grow and survive into adulthood.

 Where to Find Them